thoonk/DoIT/README.md

-# ToDo-Swift
+# DoIT

-simple ToDo App.
+ToDo app with added functions to enhance performance.